httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 Implementations MUST NOT generate values that violate these inferred constraints on the directive's value.
 In particular, string values whose first character is not alphabetic or "*" MUST be generated as structured Strings, so they are not mistaken for other types.

 Implementations SHOULD NOT consume values that violate these inferred constraints.
-For example, a consuming implementation were to coerce a max-age with a decimal value into an integer would behave differently than other implementations, potentially causing interoperability issues.
+For example, a consuming implementation that coerces a max-age with a decimal value into an integer would behave differently than other implementations, potentially causing interoperability issues.

 Parameters received on directives are to be ignored, unless other handling is explicitly specified.